16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 RTIC Soft Pack Cooler (starting at $69.99; rticoutdoors.com)

-A leading competitor in the cooler market, people adore RTIC coolers for their durability, style and smart designs.
-This soft pack cooler ticks all the boxes a portable cooler should, with a water-resistant nylon shell, anti-microbial liner, impressive closed-cell insulation and lightweight construction.
+A leading competitor in the cooler market, RTIC coolers are adored by people for their durability, style and smart designs.
+This soft pack cooler ticks all the boxes a portable cooler should, with a water-resistant nylon shell, antimicrobial liner, impressive closed-cell insulation and lightweight construction.

-The fact that it comes in sizes ranging from a lunchbox-sized 8-can to a family-sized 40-can, and is available in so many cute colors, is just the icing on the cake.
+The fact that it comes in sizes ranging from a lunch box-sized 8-can to a family-size 40-can, and is available in so many cute colors, is just the icing on the cake.

 If you need further convincing, just check out this review: “I work as a UPS driver here in Dallas, Texas, and with summers being extremely hot I needed a cooler that would keep my drinks and food cold for 12 hours every day.
 I use cold packs and then fill it up with 10 pounds of ice for the day and I seriously kid you not the ice hardly melted after 12 hours.
 My drinks were still ice cold and this cooler saved my life out here in this Texas heat.”